Need help? We're here!

 Preventing collisions starts with education, but 50% of Americans believe driver's ed failed to adequately prepare them to drive safely around semis.
 With so few people able to correctly identify truck blind spots, it's clear that learning about road safety shouldn't end in our teenage years.
 Closing this knowledge gap will lead to better driver awareness and, as a result, lower the chances of being involved in a dangerous crash.

-When it comes to driving safely around semi-trucks, there are a number of tips to keep in mind:
+When it comes to driving safely around semi-trucks, there are a number of tips to keep in mind, especially when you're driving on some of America's most dangerous roads for trucks:

-• Look for the truck driver's face: If you're feeling unsure about whether you're in a truck's blind spot, remember this rule: If you can see a truck driver's face in their side mirrors, then they can see you.
+Look for the truck driver's face: If you're feeling unsure about whether you're in a truck's blind spot, remember this rule: If you can see a truck driver's face in their side mirrors, then they can see you.
+It's worth noting that as self-driving trucks hit the road, there may not be a face to check for, so there may soon be updated safe practices to account for this.

-Our survey findings suggest the need for continuing education about road safety in the United States.
+Our survey findings, along with nationwide truck accident statistics, suggest the need for continuing education about road safety in the United States.
 Generally, even respondents who rated themselves as highly knowledgeable about driving around semis were unable to identify every blind spot.
 Despite this fact, many Americans still blame trucks and truck drivers for the majority of car-truck collisions.

 At FinditParts, we sell the heavy-duty trucking parts you need to ensure your big rigs hit the road as safely as possible.
 By promoting responsible driving habits, we empower drivers to get their jobs done securely and efficiently, making the road a safer place for everyone.